 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (this Code).
 This Code is operative from 1 January 2020 and supersedes APES 110 Code of Ethics for Professional Accountants (issued in December 2010 and subsequently amended in December 2011, May 2013, November 2013, May 2017 and April 2018).
 Earlier adoption of this Code is permitted.
-Transitional provisions relating to Key Audit Partner rotation, revisions to Part 4B, the role and mindset expected of Members, the objectivity of Engagement Quality Reviewers and other appropriate reviewers, the fee-related provisions and the definitions of listed entity, Publicly Traded Entity and Public Interest Entity apply as specified in the respective transitional provisions on page 11.
+Transitional provisions relating to Key Audit Partner rotation, revisions to Part 4B, the role and mindset expected of Members provisions, the objectivity of Engagement Quality Reviewers and other appropriate reviewers, the fee-related provisions, the quality management-related conforming amendments, the non-assurance services provisions, the revisions to the definition of Engagement Team and Group Audit and the definitions of listed entity, Publicly Traded Entity and Public Interest Entity apply as specified in the respective transitional provisions on page 12.